Words Used to Silence Us — A Glossary

 I saved this one for last because Wow!
-It combines many of the words on this list (Hypersensitive, Overreacting, Emotional, to name a few) into one neat little rape-culture-promoting package!
+It combines many of the words on this list (Hypersensitive, Overreacting, Emotional, Offended, Relax, to name a few) into one neat little rape-culture-promoting package!
 It’s not just me, right?
-I really never thought about it before today, but when a friend wondered what it meant, I realized that this word had always bugged me due to the vaguely rapey implication.
+I really never thought about it, but when a friend wondered what it meant, I realized that this word had always bugged me due to the vaguely rapey implication.
 Anyway, as my friend pointed out, this word is used when the speaker wants to express utter dismissal and invalidation of your thoughts, ideas, and feelings.
 Neat!

 Some readers also related phrases used to silence them (you’ll notice some familiar words):

 “Stop taking everything so personally!”